1957: “Jailhouse Rock” became Elvis Presley’s ninth #1 hit over the last year and a half.

 Chris Difford, singer, guitarist, lyricist, and co-founder of Squeeze, was born in Greenwich, London, England in 1954.

-James Honeyman-Scott, guitarist, songwriter, and founding member of the band The Pretenders, was born in Hereford, Herefordshire, England in 1956.
+James Honeyman-Scott, guitarist, songwriter, and founding member of The Pretenders, was born in Hereford, Herefordshire, England in 1956.